 If you’ve ever seen yellow leaves on your what-was-once-green-plant, read on to find out the causes, symptoms and solutions.
 It’s going to be fine!

-The truth is, yellow leaves mean different things depending on (1) the plant they’re on and (2) what other symptoms the plant is showing.
+Yellow leaves mean different things depending on (1) the variety plant, and (2) what other symptoms the plant is showing.
 Overwatering, underwatering, mineral deficiency, temperature stress, and so on can all be causes.
 Below, we’ve broken it down to some simple symptomatic math with a solution to get rid of yellowing leaves.

 Yellow Leaves + Curling Inward + Drooping or Crisping =